intelligent-username/Regularization/README.md

 #### Low-rank factorization

 We approximate weight matrices as products of lower-rank matrices.
-For example, a matrix $W ≈ U V^T$ where $U$ and $V$ have fewer columns.
+For example, a matrix $W \approx U V^\top$ where $U$ and $V$ have fewer columns.
 This reduces the number of parameters and can capture the essential structure while regularizing against overfitting.

 #### Pruning